mirham/mirham/README.md

 ##### :computer: About Me

- - Result-oriented .NET developer with over 17 years of experience
+ - Senior Backend Engineer with 17+ years in C#/.NET and distributed systems
  - Like programming for macOS when I have free time for it
  - Interested in new knowledge, traveling, mountain hiking, and cycling